boost-ext/di/README.md

 struct BaseModule : Base::Module <                              // base module : type
     PerRequests <                                               // always new instance
-        Bind<IMap, Map>,                                        // bind interface IMap to Map implementation Measurements,                                           // bind implementation Measurements to
+        Bind<IMap, Map>,                                        // bind IMap to Map implementation Measurements,                                           // bind Measurements to interface
-        Allocator,                                              // interface from which Measurements is inhereting CapacityLimit,
+        Allocator,                                              // from which Measurements is inhereting Bind<LimitChecker>::InCall<Capacity>                    // bind implementation LimitChecker
-        NumOfLimits,
-        Bind<LimitChecker>::InCall<Capacity>                    // bind implementation LimitChecker
     >,                                                          // only when Capacity class is created Singletons <